theobald-software/kb.theobald-software.github.io/content/_xtract-universal/sso-with-logon-ticket.md

 weight: 155
 ---

-This article describes the process of running extractions for [pull destinations](https://help.theobald-software.com/en/xtract-universal/destinations#pull-and-push-destinations) using Single-Sign-On (SSO) with SAP Logon-Ticket. <br>
+The following article describes the process of running extractions for [pull destinations](https://help.theobald-software.com/en/xtract-universal/destinations#pull-and-push-destinations) using Single-Sign-On (SSO) with SAP Logon-Ticket. <br>
 For more information on using SSO with Xtract Universal, refer to [Online Help: SAP Single-Sign-On](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/sap-single-sign-on).

 ### Requirements